 Do you like mango lassis?
 A favorite drink at Indian restaurants, they’re easy to make at home.
 Lassis come in all kinds of flavors, some are salty, some are sweet, some have mint, some have fruit.
 A mango lassi is basically a yogurt based mango milkshake or smoothie.

-You can use either canned mango pulp or cubed fresh mango.
+You can use either canned mango pulp or cubed fresh or frozen mango.
 If you use fresh, you’ll want to use a ripe, sweet mango.
 If your mango isn’t ripe enough it will be too tart and you’ll have to add more sugar or honey than you would like.

 A little ground cardamom sprinkled on top is perfect!